YuToutCourt/UHC_Commando/README.md

 # UHC COMMANDO
 <img src="https://img.shields.io/badge/Java-Maven-brightgreen.svg?style=plastic">

 UCH Commando is a plugin for Minecraft 1.8.* servers.
-It allow for players to provide an additional game mode
+It allows players to provide an additional game mode